WallStreetMojo

 Excel VBA Variable in Range

-Variables are the heart and soul of any big VBA projects since variables are heart and soul, then the kind of data type we assign to them is also a very important factor in that regard.
+Variables are the heart and soul of any big VBA project.
+Since variables are heart and soul, the kind of data type we assign to them is also very important.
 In our many earlier articles, we have discussed plenty of times about variables and their data type importance.
-One such variable and data type is “Range Variable” in this special dedicated article.
-We will give a complete guide on “Range Variable” in excel VBA.
+One such variable and data type is "Range Variable" in this special dedicated article.
+We will give a complete "Range Variable" guide in Excel VBA.

 What is Range Variable in Excel VBA?